livewire/livewire/docs/lazy.md

 ## Always lazy load and lazy load full page components

-You can also choose to always lazy load a component by importing the `HandlesLazyLoading` trait.
+You can also choose to always lazy load a component by importing the `WithLazyLoading` trait.

 ```php
 <?php